 Digital Product Ideas in 2020

 A quick search will show you that entrepreneurs are already experimenting with a huge number of digital product ideas.
 To pick the right type for you, think about how you can utilize your skills, expertise, and knowledge.
-Also consider how much time you’d be willing to invest — some digital products take a few hours to create, whereas others will require up to months of your time.
+Also consider how much time you’d be willing to invest — some digital product ideas take a few hours to create, whereas others will require up to months of your time.

 Selling ebooks could be your gateway to becoming a published writer.
 The great thing about ebooks is they can be any length — write anything from just a few pages to a comprehensive guide or entire novel.
 All you’ll need to know is how to write compelling content.
 There’s no need to worry about design skills, as you can use a template.